Howard B. Kaplan Memorial Assistantship

 To honor his memory, his family and friends established the Howard B. Kaplan Memorial Assistantship.

-The academic year 2019-2020 will be the eighth year for the presentation of the Kaplan assistantship.
+The first Howard B. Kaplan Memorial Assistantship was given out in 2012.
 The assistantship honors the research legacy of Howard Kaplan, and is intended to support a sociology doctoral student for the research and writing of his or her dissertation.

 All applicants will be considered, but preference will be given to those students using Dr. Kaplan’s theoretical approach and/or his unique data set.

 Please send an updated curriculum vitae and a one-page statement of the dissertation project by April 15th.
-Applications should be addressed to the Howard B. Kaplan Memorial Scholarship, and emailed to Marisa Winking (firstname.lastname@example.org) and Dr. Jane Sell (email@example.com).
+Applications should be addressed to the Howard B. Kaplan Memorial Scholarship, and emailed to Marisa Winking (email@example.com).
 A departmental committee will choose the recipient.